Lip Augmentation and Injections

 The Cost of Lip Enhancers

-According to more than 800 RealSelf reviews, the cost of lip augmentation can range from $25 up to $5,000.
-However, the average cost of lip augmentation is listed as $825.
+The cost of a lip augmentation can range from $25 up to $5,000.
+However, the average cost of lip augmentation is averaged around $825.

 Specific cost ranges for various lip enhancement procedures may run a wide financial gamut: